 The All Saints' day in Italy is one of the most anticipated moments to enjoy a holiday.
 Here are our suggestions.

 Italy is populated with foreign tourists at any time of the year, but on the occasion of some holidays, even Italians tend to prefer their country as a destination for their holidays, especially during the All Saints' weekend.
-The bridge this year happens between Tuesday and Wednesday, which means that for those who can, it will be a long weekend from Saturday 28 October to Wednesday 1 November, with 5 days available to enjoy a little relaxation halfway between the summer holidays and Christmas holidays.
+The celebration this year happens between Friday and Sunday, which means that for those who can, it will be a long weekend from Friday, November 1 to Sunday, November 3, with 3 full days available to enjoy some relaxation in between the summer and Christmas vacations.

 Discover the best destinations and travel tips for the All Saints weekend.